nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 UI

-`FileExplorerPanel` is the UI component for displaying Internal File Explorer, it is a `javafx.scene.control.TitledPane` with its title as the current directory and its content as the list of children files.
-The infomation of Children files are display using `FileCard` in the `javafx.scene.control.ListView` of the file explorer panel.
+`FileExplorerPanel` is the UI component for displaying Internal File Explorer.
+It is a `javafx.scene.control.TitledPane` with its title as the current directory and its content as the list of children files.
+We use `FileCard` in the `javafx.scene.control.ListView` of the file explorer panel to display information of children files.

 Storage

-The current directory of the File Explorer is kept in `SavedFilePath`, and it is saved into json files upon exiting the app.
-When starting the app, the current path saved last time will be loaded, and the current path of the explorer will be set to that.
+We keep the current directory of the File Explorer in `SavedFilePath`.
+HelloFile saves the directory in json format upon exiting the app, and loads the current path saved last time when the app starts.
+By doing so, the state of the File Explorer will persist across every use of our app.

 --------------------------------------------------------------------------------------------------------------------